WebstaurantStore / Food Service Resources / Installation & Maintenance / How to Season a Pan

 How to Reseason Frying Pans

-The process of reseasoning pans is exactly the same as seasoning pans for the first time.
+The process of reseasoning pans is the same as seasoning pans for the first time.
 Simply follow the instructions listed above for the specific type of pan you're reseasoning minus washing the pans in soapy water, which only needs to be completed on new pans.

 These steps may be slightly different if your frying pans have started to rust.
 In this case, scrub the rust away with steel wool or a powerful abrasive and then clean any of the metal dust away.
 Once this is done, you can use the steps above to finish seasoning the pan.